 I prepared a written application (cover letter, resume and selection criteria) for a client who was applying for a middle management level state government project management role in the IT field: Principal Business Systems Analyst.
 He was successful in gaining a job interview and was offered the role which he accepted.
 The interview panel commented on the high quality of his written application.
 The selection criteria component required addressing five key areas: Communication; Output Management; Conceptual, Analytical and Judgement; Leadership and People Skills; Technical and Professional.
 The requirement in addressing the selection criteria was up to one page in length for each criterion.
-Following I have provided excerpts from two of the key areas addressed:
+Following are excerpts from two of the criteria.

 I’m here to help market you!